scraly/kubectl-season/README.md

 ## General

-`season` is a kubectl plugin that add a random sesonal (halloween, christmas, easter...) emoji before your Kubernetes resources.
+`season` is a kubectl plugin that add a random seasonal (halloween, christmas, easter...) emoji before your Kubernetes resources.
 It is written in BASH.

 ## Install